 We hope that this manual has assisted you and your agency with your award questions.
-We welcome and encourage any comments you have regarding the AHTF and the materials we have developed for its administration.
-If you have specific comments regarding this manual, please send them to:
+We welcome and encourage any comments you have regarding AHTF and the materials we have developed for its administration.
+If you have specific comments regarding this manual or have any questions about your award, please call the COPS Office Response Center at 800-421-6770.